microchip-pic-avr-examples/pic18f16q41-uart-button-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Debouncing a Pushbutton on the PIC18F16Q41
+# Debouncing a Push button on the PIC18F16Q41
-  In this example, a pushbutton will be debounced using the Configurable Logic Cell (CLC) and Timer 2 (TMR2) peripherals on the PIC18F16Q41.
+  In this example, a push button will be debounced using the Configurable Logic Cell (CLC) and Timer 2 (TMR2) peripherals on the PIC18F16Q41.
 When this occurs, the UART peripheral will print a message to a serial terminal.

 ## Related Documentation